cwrc/tech_documentation/README.md

 The user needs to have view access to all Fedora objects.
 If the anonymous uses does not have access, then the REST Login API is required by the preservation client.

+#### Schema Validation

+To allow the CWRC-Writer to validate a document against a schema via a web API (https://github.com/cwrc/cwrc-validator).

 ### Authentication against APIs